nnym/mineclone2b/mods/PLAYER/mcl_skins/README.md

 `preview_rotation`
 A table containing properties x and y. x and y represent the x and y rotation of the item preview.

-`alex`
-If set to true the item will be default for female character.

 `steve`
 If set to true the item will be default for male character.